POVQA: Preference-Optimized Video Question Answering with Rationales for Data Efficiency: Experiments

-We use our proposed dataset ReasonVQA which contains 239 question–answer–reason triples from 12 movies across 12 genres: romance, historical, biography, western, fantasy, action, mystery, thriller, animation, drama, sci-fi and documentary.
-The eval set contains sci-fi and western titles.
-Across all questions, the context spans over 1M raw frames
+We use ReasonVQA, a pilot diagnostic dataset with 239 question--answer--rationale triplets from 12 movies (romance, historical, biography, western, fantasy, action, mystery, thriller, animation, drama, sci-fi, documentary).
+The evaluation split contains held-out sci-fi and western titles.
+Across all questions, the source context spans over 1M raw frames.
+This scale is intentionally small and is used for controlled ablation, not broad benchmark claims.